ez-org/ezno.de/docs/packages.md

 <details>
 <summary>Expand instructions...</summary>

-You can setup Electrum desktop to connect with eznode using the [BWT Electrum plugin](https://github.com/bwt-dev/bwt-electrum-plugin).
+Alternatively, you can also setup Electrum desktop to connect with eznode using the [BWT Electrum plugin](https://github.com/bwt-dev/bwt-electrum-plugin).
 The plugin will run a separate BWT instance that connects directly to Bitcoin Core and automatically detects your wallet(s) xpub(s).

 [Open RPC access](packages#accessing-managed-full-node) to Bitcoin Core by setting `BITCOIND_RPC_ACCESS=<user:pwd>`, then follow the [instructions here](https://github.com/bwt-dev/bwt-electrum-plugin#installation) to setup the plugin.

 </details>

 #### Options